-gA description of the State fish and wildlife agency program covered by the comprehensive management system.
+(f) A description of the State fish and wildlife agency program covered by the comprehensive management system.

-hContact information for the State fish and wildlife agency employee who is directly responsible for the integrity and operation of the comprehensive management system.
+(g) Contact information for the State fish and wildlife agency employee who is directly responsible for the integrity and operation of the comprehensive management system.

-iA description of how the public can take part in decisionmaking for the comprehensive management system.
+(h) A description of how the public can take part in decisionmaking for the comprehensive management system.